play-with-docker/play-with-docker.github.io/_posts/2017-09-19-ops-s1-swarm-intro.markdown

 ## Conclusion

-Using only a couple of commands enables to deploy a stack of services using Docker Swarm Mode to orchestrate the entire stack, all maintained in the simple, human readable Docker Compose file format.
+Using only a couple of commands enables you to deploy a stack of services using Docker Swarm Mode to orchestrate the entire stack, all maintained in the simple, human readable Docker Compose file format.

 ## What next?
 Hopefully these first few labs have given you some familiarity with Docker, containers, and Docker Swarm Mode orchestration.
 We encourage you to keep Playing With Docker to learn more.
 There are several things you can do to continue your learning: